MJorink/dwm-jorink/README.md

 # dwm-jorink
 My dwm config with some patches.

-Meant for personal use, so i'm sorry for the bad documentation.
+Meant for personal use, for learning dwm.
+I have it uploaded here for archival purposes.

 ## Dependencies
 1. yay